The Unborn (2009 film): Box office

 In the United States, The Unborn opened at the third position, grossing $19,810,585 averaging $8,405 at 2,357 sites.
 It spent eight weeks in release and had a final gross of $42,670,410.
 Worldwide, the film grossed $76,710,644.

 Critical response

-On review aggregation website Rotten Tomatoes the film holds an approval rating of 10% based on 119 reviews, with an average rating of 3.17/10.
-The site's critics consensus reads: "David Goyer's Unborn is a tame genre effort with cheap thrills and scares that border on silliness."
-Metacritic assigned the film a weighted average score of 30 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
+The Unborn received mostly negative reviews from critics upon release.
+The review aggregation website Rotten Tomatoes reported that out of 117 critic reviews, 11% of them were positive, with an average rating of 3.2/10.
+The site's consensus states: "David Goyer's Unborn is a tame genre effort with cheap thrills and scares that border on silliness."
+Metacritic assigned the film a weighted average score of 30 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Soundtrack

 Ramin Djawadi is the composer of The Unborn score.

 The film score for The Unborn was composed by Ramin Djawadi.
 The soundtrack album was released on February 24, 2009, via Lakeshore Records label.
 The main theme"The Unborn " have gained popularity over the years and has been used in various other visual media.